-The impact of the Pandemic on global trade both in the short-term and over the longer-term is uncertain at this time.
-As of the date of this MD&A, we've observed some reduced shipment volumes across various modes of transportation, particularly in air cargo, and are aware of some customers who have reduced or temporarily suspended operations or are otherwise experiencing financial hardship.
-We've also seen countries around the world come in and out of government-mandated business shutdowns as they struggle with further waves of infection relating to the Pandemic.
-Given this ongoing uncertainty, we don't know what the impact of these events will be on overall global trade volumes and the use of Descartes' products and services by its customers and whether an impact will only be temporary or may continue for an extended period of time.
-It's also not clear at this time whether, as a result of the Pandemic and related events, companies and/or consumers will alter trading, manufacturing and/or buying patterns from the patterns we have observed in the global economy in the past and if so, for how long.
+The impact of the Pandemic on global trade both in the short-term and over the longer-term continues to be uncertain at this time.
+As discussed in previous quarterly versions of our MD&A, during the period of the Pandemic we had observed some reduced shipment volumes across various modes of transportation, particularly in air cargo, and were aware of some customers who reduced or temporarily suspended operations during the Pandemic or otherwise experienced financial hardship as a result of the Pandemic.
+Although we have come to understand that the impact of the Pandemic will be felt in waves at various times, as the time of this MD&A, we have observed that shipment volumes and general economic activity in our industry have largely returned to what we would consider "pre-Pandemic" levels.
+We make this observation recognizing that some countries around the world will continue to come in and out of government-mandated business shutdowns as they struggle with further waves of infection relating to the Pandemic.
+Given this ongoing uncertainty, we don't know what the impact of these events will be on overall global trade volumes on a quarter to quarter basis may be, or over the longer-term and how that in turn may impact the use of Descartes' products and services by its customers and whether such an impact will only be temporary or may continue for an extended period of time.
+It also remains unclear at this time whether, as a result of the Pandemic and related events, companies and/or consumers will alter trading, manufacturing and/or buying patterns from the patterns we have observed in the global economy in the past and if so, for how long.